AshKyd/loggly-light/README.md

 ## Basic example

-Install in your project with `npm i loggly-sender`.
+Install in your project with `npm i loggly-light`.
 Then:

 ```
 var logger = new Loggly({ customerToken: "abc123" });